-The Horizons Program was created in 1999 to offer a challenging and motivating environment for highly and profoundly gifted students.
-This (K-8) program focuses on meeting the needs of students with extraordinary skills and extreme potential that are working 2-3 grade levels ahead of their age peers in all subject areas.
-The middle school component is offered at Randolph Middle School and includes a rigorous, humanities-based curriculum and/or cross-grade level placement in advanced math classes.
-Families work with the counselors at their school to identify what High School program they are interested in after the eighth grade.
+The Horizons Program was created in 1999 to offer a challenging and motivating environment for highly gifted students.
+This (K-8) program focuses on meeting the needs of students with extraordinary skills and that are working 2-3 grade levels ahead of their same age peers in all subject areas.
+The middle school component is offered at Randolph Middle School and includes a rigorous curriculum in all core content areas and/or cross-grade level placement in advanced math classes.
+Families work with the counselors at their school and to identify what High School program they are interested in after the eighth grade.
 For more information about this unique program and the required application process, contact the Secondary Specialist at (980) 343-2644.